petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 The challenge of this exercise is to use all pages in your sketch book.
 It does not really matter what the level of details is for each page.
 What matters is to make a constant flow, to train the fluency of expressing ideas into drawings.
 And then again and again.
 Similar to working out in sport, it is an endurance exercise.

 ### Hints
+These hints are by no means a boundary.
+But they help to focus on what the essential parts of this exercise are.
+Too many unknowns in the process will slow it down.

-* Skip some pages in the beginning of the sketchbook.
-You can add a title and table-of-content here, when finished.
+* Skip some pages in the front of the sketchbook.
+You can fill in title and table-of-content there, when finished.
 * Also add pagenumbers, small and centerend at the bottom of each page.
+Start uneven on a right page.
-* Use black pencil as default.
-Use color pencils if color has a meaning.
+* Use black pencils as default.
+Use color pencils only if color has a meaning.
 * Plan a quotum for each day.
-You will not be able to draw half of the pages in the last day of the week.
+You will not manage to draw half of the pages during the last day of the week.
-* Draw in a smaller scale if each of them takes too much time.
+* Use a smaller scale, if each drawing takes too much time.
 Or use a thicker pencil.
+Concentrate on what is the most important to show.
 * Consider the layout of the page.
 Plan the drawing centered, slightly above the middle of the page.
 For a start.
 Later you can experiment with the layout as part of your drawing.

 ### Feedback
-Asking others for feedback during the process may return much information.
-About your sketching technique.
+Ask others for feedback during the process.
+They may return valuable information.
+About your sketching techniques.
 And about the way you transform the message into shape.
-That information is best when asking the right questions.
-Instead of “Do you like it?”, questions such as “What is the message here?” and “Which of my pages so far is most clear?” probably give better feedback.
+Those answers are best when asking the right questions.
+Instead of asking “Do you like it?”, you probably get more feedback with “What do you think is the message here?” and “Which of my pages is most clear so far?”.

 ~~~
 section = content.newSection()